chengweialan/chengweialan.github.io/_pages/about.md

 # 😊 About Me

-I am a first-year RPG student of the Department of Electrical and Electronic Engineering (EEE) at the University of Hong Kong, advised by Prof. Yanchao Yang and Prof. Yi Ma.
+I am a first-year RPG student of the <a href="[/index.html](https://www.eee.hku.hk)">Department of Electrical and Electronic Engineering (EEE)</a> at the University of Hong Kong, advised by Prof. Yanchao Yang and Prof. Yi Ma.
 Before, I received my bachelor's degree in Robotics Engineering and Theoretical and Applied Mechanics at Peking University.
 During my undergraduate studies, I was fortunate to be advised by Prof. Chang Liu at the Autonomous Robots Lab (ARL) at Peking University.

 My interests are broad and diverse, and I enjoy communicating with people from all walks of life.
 As a dedicated football enthusiast, I find joy both in playing the sport and in discussing it with others.
 I’m always open to academic conversations and welcome any opportunity for discussions or collaborations with like-minded individuals.